bitrix24/b24restdocs/api-reference/catalog/product-property/catalog-product-property-delete.md

-# Delete Product or Offer Property catalog.productProperty.delete
+# Delete product or variation property catalog.productProperty.delete

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will complete it soon

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- Required parameters are not specified
+- required parameters are not specified
-- No response in case of an error
+- no response in case of error
-- No examples in other languages
+- no examples in other languages

 {% endnote %}